 Sitting for long periods can cause extensive pressure on the back of your body, causing it to contract and compress on itself.
-This can lead to pinched nerves, which can trigger symptoms like neck pain, back pain, and other acute trigger points within your nerve clusters.
+This can lead to pinched nerves, which can trigger symptoms like neck pain, back pain, sciatic nerve pain, and other acute trigger points within your nerve clusters.

 Left untreated, pinched nerves can progress from acute pain to permanent nerve damage because of the consistent strain on your nerves.
 This can also lead to a total loss of sensation in the limbs, general numbness, or weakness in the arms and legs.

 The muscles in your lower body need consistent exercise and movement to keep their mass and ability to support your weight.
 Sitting for long periods can lead to muscular atrophy, where muscle groups like your glutes and leg muscles become unable to support their own weight.

 Sitting causes your hip flexor muscles to contract, which can increase your risk of developing hip-related disorders.
 Because of the poor blood circulation, the muscles in your lower back don’t receive nutrients or expel their waste compounds.
 This can also lead to acute and chronic back pain if left untreated.

 Moving around is one of the body’s best ways to burn calories.
 If you sit down all day, your digestive system stops running efficiently, which leads to increased weight gain.
 This weight gain usually pools around the thoracic and lumbar regions, where they can interfere with the normal function of many important organs by applying enough pressure.